sevenspark/contact-form-7-dynamic-text-extension/README.md

 Automatic installation is the easiest option as WordPress handles the file transfers itself and you don’t need to leave your web browser.

-1. Log in to your WordPress dashboard.
+1. Log into your WordPress dashboard.
 1. Navigate to **Plugins > Add New**.
-1. Where it says “Keyword” in a dropdown, change it to “Author”
+1. Where it says "Keyword" in a dropdown, change it to "Author"
-1. In the search form, type “TessaWatkinsLLC” (results may begin populating as you type but my plugins will only show when the full name is there)
+1. In the search form, type `TessaWatkinsLLC` (results may begin populating as you type but my plugins will only show when the full name is there)
-1. Once you’ve found this plugin in the search results that appear, click the **Install Now** button and wait for the installation process to complete.
+1. Once you've found this plugin in the search results that appear, click the **Install Now** button and wait for the installation process to complete.
 1. Once the installation process is completed, click the **Activate** button to activate the plugin.

 ### Install Method 2: Upload via WordPress Admin ###

 This method is a little more involved.
-You don’t need to leave your web browser, but you’ll need to download and then upload the files yourself.
+You don't need to leave your web browser, but you'll need to download and then upload the files yourself.

 1. [Download this plugin](https://wordpress.org/plugins/contact-form-7-dynamic-text-extension/) from WordPress.org; it will be in the form of a zip file.
 1. Log in to your WordPress dashboard.